zartstrom/snaptime/README.md

 ### Time Units

 There are several strings for each time unit that indicate that same time unit.
-Here is a table:
+Here is the full table:

 | Unit | Equal notations |
 |:---:|:---|